jhonnrodr/RisePay-NodeJS/README.md

-To see what you can do with the RisePay API, take a look at their [documentation](https://gateway1.risepay.com/vt/nethelp/default.htm?turl=Documents%2Fsoapimplementation.htm).
+To see complete list of an extra RisePay API variables, take a look at their <a href='https://gateway1.risepay.com/vt/nethelp/Documents/processcreditcard.htm'>documentation</a>.